mikaelwikman/mtgox/README.md

 # Ruby wrapper for the Mt.
 Gox Trade API
 Mt.
-Gox allows you to trade US Dollars (USD) for Bitcoins (BTC) or Bitcoins for US Dollars.
+Gox allows you to trade traditional currencies for Bitcoins (BTC) and Bitcoins for traditional currencies.

 ## <a name="installation">Installation</a>
     gem install mtgox